The 19th (1st Yorkshire North Riding) Regiment

 4–13 Oct 1840 600 men, 55 women and 66 children of the 1st/19th (1st Yorkshire, North Riding) Regiment arrived from Cork to reinforce the garrison.
 They had left Cork on 12 September.

-- 30 Nov Elizabeth Wilkinson born on 18 November 1840, daughter of Cpl Anthony Wilkinson and Ellen.
+- 30 Nov 1840 of Elizabeth Wilkinson born on 18 November 1840, daughter of Cpl Anthony Wilkinson and Ellen.

 1841 1st/19th (1st Yorkshire, North Riding)